-Exterior elements should be carefully detailed to reflect the overall theme of the design concept of the housing style.
 Special attention should be given to selection of exterior finishes and detailing that will be compatible or characteristic of the style or period design of the dwelling.
 There are to be no "false fronts".
 The dominant material of the front elevation must be carried through all remaining elevations and accessory buildings.
 Detailing of the exterior finishes must also be carried through all remaining elevations and accessory buildings.

-- A maximum of two predominant materials are recommended on the exterior of the house on all facades. - Maximum height of parging on front elevations shall be 1'0" above grade and 2'0" above grade on all remaining elevations. - Accent materials must be used logically and consistently.
+- A maximum of two predominant materials are recommended on the exterior of the house on all facades. - Maximum height of parging on front elevations shall be 1'o" above grade and 2'o" above grade on all remaining elevations. - Accent materials must be used logically and consistently.
 It should suggest structural support to avoid the appearance of a veneer application. - Allowable materials include brick, stone, stucco, and cedar shingles.
 Vinyl siding will not be permitted regardless of architectural style of the home.
 Vinyl shakes will not be permitted for gable ends. - Stucco may be used but only with a smooth finish and only in combination with sufficient contrasting details.
 Stone dash stucco or swirled patterns will not be permitted.
-Acrylic stucco is recommended. - A minimum of 500 square feet of brick and/or stone is required on the front of all homes. - Brick and stone work is to be quiet and uniform in colour. - The use of multi-coloured stone work or extensive use of stone jumpers will not be permitted. - Cedar shingles will have a maximum exposure of 15.24 cm / 6 inch and the application of decorative shingles shall be characteristic of the style or period design of the house.

-- Hardie plank siding may be permitted in some applications at the discretion of the architectural consultant. - Vertical wood siding and battens in the Arts and Crafts and Modern styles may be permitted. - The front application must be carried a minimum of 182.88 cm / 6 feet around the side of a building, unless there is a logical stop line.
+Acrylic stucco is recommended. - Brick and/or stone is required on the front of all homes. - Brick and stone work is to be quiet and uniform in colour. - The use of multi-coloured stone work or extensive use of stone jumpers will not be permitted. - Cedar shingles will have a maximum exposure of 15.24 cm / 6 inch and the application of decorative shingles shall be characteristic of the style or period design of the house. - Hardie plank siding may be permitted in some applications at the discretion of the architectural consultant. - Vertical wood siding and battens in the Arts and Crafts and Modern styles may be permitted. - The front application must be carried a minimum of 182.88 cm / 6 feet around the side of a building, unless there is a logical stop line.
 A façade application is discouraged. - Other materials may be approved at the sole discretion of the committee on an individual application basis.
 An approval of a material on one house shall not constitute a precedent for the use of that material on other houses.